 BOST BILL TO EXPAND TRUCK PARKING WOULD MAKE ROADS SAFER

-WASHINGTON, D.C. - U.S. Reps.
-Mike Bost (R-IL) and Angie Craig (D-MN) introduced bipartisan legislation to improve highway safety by addressing a critical shortage in available parking for semis and large commercial trucks.
-In addition, the lack of parking may interfere with operators’ ability to take necessary rest periods to avoid driver fatigue, which compromises highway user safety.
+WASHINGTON, D.C. – U.S. Reps.
+Mike Bost (R-IL) and Angie Craig (D-MN) today introduced H.R.2187, the Truck Parking Safety Improvement Act, which would improve highway safety by addressing a critical shortage in available parking for semis and large commercial trucks.
+The lack of safe parking interferes with operators’ ability to take necessary rest periods to avoid driver fatigue, which compromises highway user safety.
 The Truck Parking Safety Improvement Act would establish a set-aside source of funding from existing U.S. Department of Transportation funding to create more parking spots.

 “I grew up in a family trucking business and spent years driving over the road,” said Rep. Bost.
 “Since then, we’ve seen the need for more trucks and drivers increase significantly, especially during the COVID-19 pandemic when trucking helped to keep our economy going.
 However, the number of truck parking spaces hasn’t kept pace.
 That means that drivers are forced to park in unsafe locations, which puts both them and other motorists at risk.
 Creating sufficient parking options for long-haul truckers will not only help keep truckers safe during their rest breaks but will also mean safer roads for everyone.”

 “Without adequate parking, truck drivers are forced to pull to the side of the road or continue driving – both of which are risky,” said Rep. Craig.
 “I’m proud to join Representative Bost to reintroduce the Truck Parking Safety Improvement Act which would increase truck parking spaces and improve safety for the folks who transport our goods and everyone on our roads.”